-The Company recognizes the growing requirements around ESG or Sustainability Risk Management and is developing its framework for these.
-The Company has implemented a Climate and Environment Risk Management Policy, which integrates these into the ERM Framework as new risk drivers of existing risks and considers the potential for climate and environment in the Business Strategy.
-Alongside this, the Company has enhanced its risk appetite statements on climate change risks and implemented limits for direct exposures to high impact sectors.
+The Company recognizes the growing requirements around Environmental, Social, and Governance ("ESG") or Sustainability Risk Management and is developing its framework for these.
+The Company has implemented Climate and Environment Risk Management Policy, annual Climate and Environment Risk Assessments and introduced reporting to the ALCO and Senior Management Risk Committee.
+Alongside this, the Company has set risk appetite statements on climate change risks and implemented limits for direct exposures to high impact sectors.